czbiohub-sf/yogo/README.md

 Further, we currently only support GPU training, since we use Torch's Distributed Data Parallel.

 > [!NOTE]
-> Openvino and M1s do not play together very well.
-If exporting to Openvino's format, it's best to use a VM or Docker.
+> Installing Openvino on Apple Silicon is a little involved.
+[Here is Openvino's guide to installation](https://github.com/openvinotoolkit/openvino/blob/master/docs/dev/build_mac_arm.md).
+You can also use a Linux VM or Docker.

 ## Docs